‘Dragon Ball Super’ Episode 100-101 Spoilers: Kale Survives Jiren, U7 and U6 Teams Up, Roshi Shines

 — Dragon Ball Super (@DBSuperFrance) July 16, 2017

 As revealed in the recently released Weekly Shonen Jump summary for Dragon Ball Super Episode 101, “The Warriors of Justice Close In!
 Pride Troopers!!” however, Kale would actually be surviving Jiren’s attack.
-As noted in the preview for the upcoming episode, Goku, Caulifla and Kale would be fighting the Pride Troopers of Universe 11 head-on.
+As noted in the preview for the upcoming episode, Goku, Caulifla, and Kale would be fighting the Pride Troopers of Universe 11 head-on.

 “Goku challenges Jiren of Universe 11, but Jiren sends five of his Pride Troopers comrades (including Kahseral) after Goku and co.
 To defeat them, Goku teams up with the likes of Kale and Caulifla!
 The enemy of my enemy is my friend?!
 Goku fights alongside Caulifla and Kale!!”